YuhaiLi78/academic-kickstart/content/teaching/matlab_installation/index.md

 If you have any problem or error, please contact the help desk as soon as possible because you need this .edu email address to activate your Matlab license later.

 # Step 2: Go to UCLA Software Center and Follow the Instructions
-Search "ucla matlab license" on google, and then click for UCLA Software Center.
+Search "ucla matlab license" on google, and then click the link for UCLA Software Center.
 <figure class="image">
   <img src="search_matlab.png">
 </figure>
-Or, click this link: https://softwarecentral.ucla.edu/matlab-getmatlab, then you will see a very detailed instruction:
+Or, click this link: <https://softwarecentral.ucla.edu/matlab-getmatlab>, then you will see a very detailed instruction:
 <figure class="image">
   <img src="matlab_instr.png">
 </figure>